 Child Support & Visitation Rights

 Be forewarned: filing for child support opens the door to regular parent-child visitation since you're officially acknowledging paternity as part of the process.
 However, that may not be a bad thing!
-Even if your ex was a poor mate, he or she may grow into a caring and committed parent.
+Even if your ex was a poor partner, he or she may grow into a caring and committed parent.
 And remember: visitation and child support are separate issues in the eyes of the court.

 So just because you're filing for child support, that doesn't mean your ex will definitely be awarded visitation.